Dmitry Tursunov: Davis Cup

 Tursunov was named in the four-man team that played the United States in the Davis Cup final in 2007, in Portland, Oregon, from 30 November to 2 December 2007.
 He lost the first rubber of the 2007 Davis Cup final against Roddick.
 Tursunov was on the verge of defeating James Blake, but Blake won in the fourth dead rubber, the USA having won the tie in the previous doubles match.
 In 2008, Tursunov lost both his matches in the first round tie against Serbia losing in doubles and in singles, however they still won the tie 3–2.
 In the semifinal tie against Argentina, he won his doubles match, playing with Igor Kunitsyn.
 In 2009, he sealed the victory for Russia in the first round tie against Romania defeating Victor Hănescu in five sets.
 In 2011, he won his singles match against Sweden, however Russia had already lost the tie by losing the first three matches.

-Retirement and switching to coaching

-Tursunov retired from playing on the professional tour on 28 August 2017 because of another injury.
+Coaching

 In 2011, he mentored a 17-year-old ATP-player, Aslan Karatsev, for some time.

 He subsequently became the coach of WTA Tour tennis players Elena Vesnina and Aryna Sabalenka, respectively.
 From 16 August 2021 to 6 June 2022 he was the coach of Anett Kontaveit.
 He was the coach of 2021 US Open Champion Emma Raducanu for a short period in 2022.
-Since October 2022, he is coaching Belinda Bencic.
+He coached Belinda Bencic from October 2022 to April 2023 and Veronika Kudermetova from September 2023 to November 2023.